onqtam/headjack/docs/quotes_and_notes/UNSORTED.md

 Recursive relevance realization
 For everything

-Why don’t we derive everything from “most people are good?”

 We are constantly amplifying the wrong things - how can we point to the important stuff?